 Extraordinary Cytokinin Levels to Delay the Aging Process

 Moringa leaves have been shown to have phenomenally high levels of the cytokinin plant hormones called zeatins and dihyrozeatins.

 The zeatin levels in this plant have been shown to be thousands of times higher than most plants ever studied.
 Cytokinins delay the process of aging in plants.
 When applied to cultured human cells, they have been shown to delay the aging process too.
-Zeatin also has specific, powerful, antioxidant properties that protects the skin by increasing the activity of antioxidant enzymes that naturally combat aging.
+Zeatin also has specific, powerful, antioxidant properties that protect the skin by increasing the activity of antioxidant enzymes that naturally combat aging.